beakerbrowser/beakerbrowser.com/_docs/index.md

 At a high level, Beaker introduces concepts from BitTorrent into the Web.
 Anybody can publish a site immediately, independently, and for free, using only their browser.

-Sites can contain HTML docs, fully-featured applications, data, or media.
+Sites can contain files, data, media, and fully-featured applications.
 Using them, users can publish content without ceding control of the content to either an app or service.
 There is no walled garden.
 The keys that control each site remain in the user's browser.